arthur1302/PremierLeagueApp/app/MODULE.md

 #Package com.example.premierleagueapp.model
 This package contains all models

-#Package com.example.premierleagueapp.apiResponses
+#Package com.example.premierleagueapp.model.apiResponses
 This package contains all apiResponses

 #Package com.example.premierleagueapp.network
-This package contains everything for the API calls
+This package contains everything for the API calls and connectivity

+#Package com.example.premierleagueapp.network.connectivity
+This package contains all files for the connection status of the application

 #Package com.example.premierleagueapp.ui
 This package contains everything for the UI